vaibhavshinde205/CODSOFT/Task4_RecommendationSystem/README.md

 ![recommend](preview.png)

 ## How to Run
-Before running the recommendation system, you must train the model:
+Before running the recommendation system, you must train the model

+Open terminal in this folder

 ### Step 1 – Train the Model